CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 My trough of despond was no more.

-The first letter arrived,
+The first letter arrived, and my spirits revived;

 Why she wrote to me I am not sure.